tjoyner/ofvioletsandlicorice/chapter1.md

 "Did you talk to Laurencine?"

-"Yesterday... she also didn't know where she was... and now she's not answering."
+"Yesterday... she didn't know where she was either... and now she's not answering."

 There was a silent pause, then Marc said: "Daniel, this isn't the first time.
 I'm worried, but not too much.
 [At this point there's no way to track her.
 I promised you that we'll succeed](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#alpunto).
 [Rest easy](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#resteasy).
 I'm thinking of her."